Core concepts

 Parser

 Piece of code dedicated to a specific group or site.
-The parser extracts structured data from HTML pages (victim name, sector, country, dates, etc.) and populates the internal database.
+Extracts structured data from HTML pages (victim name, sector, country, dates, etc.).

-Timestamp at which RansomLook first observed a victim post on a group’s infrastructure.
-It may differ from the original intrusion or encryption date.
+Timestamp at which RansomLook first observed a victim post.
+May differ from the original intrusion or encryption date.

 Leak / Dataleak

 Public dataset containing credentials or other information exposed in previous breaches.
-RansomLook integrates external leak databases for enrichment and pivoting.
+RansomLook integrates external leak databases for enrichment.

 Text files or HTML pages left on compromised systems by ransomware operators.
-RansomLook indexes ransom notes from external sources to help identify families and operations.
+RansomLook indexes ransom notes to help identify families and operations.

 Crypto address / Wallet

 Cryptocurrency address controlled or used by a group or affiliate to receive ransom payments.
-These addresses are monitored and correlated with known ransomware activity.
+Monitored and correlated with known activity.

 Ecosystem and sources